Non-paritious Hilbert modular forms: Introduction

+\item We introduce a hierarchy of conditions on the weight $(\uk, \ut)$ of a Hilbert modular automorphic representation $\Pi$ for $\GL_2 / F$, depending on a choice of a subfield $E \subseteq F$; we call such weights ``$E$-paritious''.
+(If $E = F$, this is the usual parity condition that all the $k_\sigma$ are congruent modulo 2.
+If $E = \QQ$ it is no condition at all, i.e.~every $\Pi$ is $\QQ$-paritious).
+We define a subgroup $G^*$ of the restriction of scalars $G \coloneqq \Res_{F / E} \GL_2$, containing $\Res_{F / E} \SL_2$; and we show that if $\Pi$ is $E$-paritious, the restriction of $\Pi$ to $G^*(\AA_E)$ \textbf{is} $L$-algebraic after a suitable twist.

-\item We shall demonstrate that, as predicted by the Buzzard--Gee conjecture, we may associate $\ell$-adic Galois representations to these automorphic representations, taking values in the Langlands $L$-groups of the subgroups in (1).
-Since our subgroup of $\Res_{F / \QQ} \GL_2$ always strictly contains $\Res_{F / \QQ} \SL_2$, whose Langlands dual is $\Res_{F / \QQ} \operatorname{PGL}_2$, this result refines Patrikis' construction of projective Galois representations.
+\item We shall demonstrate that, as predicted by the Buzzard--Gee conjecture, we may associate $\ell$-adic representations of $\operatorname{Gal}(\overline{E} / E)$ to $E$-paritious automorphic representations of $\GL_2 / F$, taking values in the Langlands $L$-group of the group $G^*$ defined in (1).
+Since our group $G^*$ always strictly contains $\Res_{F / E}(\SL_2)$, whose Langlands dual is $\Res_{F / E}(\operatorname{PGL}_2)$, this result refines Patrikis' construction of projective Galois representations.

 \item We describe algorithms for computing non-paritious Hilbert modular forms, via the Jacquet--Langlands correspondence between $\GL_2$ and totally definite quaternion algebras.